Aemrox/first-ide-lab-bootcamp-prep-000/README.md

 fdfd
   <br>
   ocelot ocelot where have you
-  Now that you've downloaded and installed the Learn IDE, it's time to solve your first lab.rgwrgw
+  Now that you've downloaded and installed the Learn IDE, it's time to solve your first labgwrgrwgrw.rgwrgw

   Watch the video below to see how to solve this labrgwrgw.